dunkyl/SlyYTAAPI-Python/README.md

 # ![sly logo](https://raw.githubusercontent.com/dunkyl/SlyMeta/main/sly%20logo.svg) Sly YTAAPI for Python

-> 🚧 **This library is an early work in progress!
-Breaking changes may be frequent.**

 > 🐍 For Python 3.10+

 ## No boilerplate, *async* and *typed* Youtube Analytics API access. 😋